 In the original documents we find that the Supracargoes had it that this was also a black tea from Fujian, better than Congou and almost three times more expensive than Bohé.
 It was harvested earlier than May and was recognized on a light colour a pleasant smell and of that, the leaves in the pot should be green.
 From more recent information we find that Souchoun is Cantonese (siu-chung), and equivalent to Chinese (Mandarin) seou, small + chong, plant/sort/kind, and could be any of several varieties of black tea native to China and adjacent regions.

 The question that remained after the excavation was whether the tea cargo was accurate and the prices and quantities were reasonable.
 There are no firm conclusion published about that.
 What we do know is that the main source of income of the Swedish East India Company participants was by illicitly bringing tea into England circumventing the very high customs fees.
 We also know that the Gotheborg landed in South of England in 1745 on homecoming to take on board a pilot.
-If that was used to unload some of the cargo is not known in any way.
+If that was used to unload some of the cargo is not known.
+Another plausible reason for landing would be need of provisions.

 Was a well-known name on a strong cotton cloth, stronger than European cloths and without coloring, other than its natural.
-The name is European and comes from the name of the area of its production around, Nanking.
+The name is European and comes from the name of the area of its production around Nanking, which was historically one of China's largest textile production centers, and the fabric became synonymous with the city.
 For their own use the Chinese colored their Nanking cloths with dark blue dye liquor from Indigo plants.
-The size of one piece was what was needed to make one shirt to a Chinese man.
-As far as I can tell, this is the original 'jeans' cloth.
+The size of one piece was "what was needed to make one shirt to a Chinese man".

 Section of a very large Mother of Pearl shell found mixed in with the porcelain shards brought up by the Keiller salvage operation in 1906-09.
 Photo: Jan-Erik Nilsson, 2005.